parveen1112/travelcomfy/README.md

      helpers are defined which can be used at server side. middlewares are defined in this folder.

+  ## Unit Test cases

+     Unit Test cases are written in test folder.
+     We are using mocha, mocha-phantomjs, chai for writing test cases.
+     Running test cases for server `npm run testserver` Running test cases for client `npm run testclient`

 # Steps to start the application
 1. `npm install`